ShangitaPaul/surf-competition-management-system/README.md

 - The application uses a JSON file to store the data about events and competitors.
 The JSON file is opened and closed in each endpoint function, so that the data is always up-to-date.

+   - To Run: Run app.py in terminal.
+The application will then be available on port 5000.
+You can access the endpoints using a web browser or a REST client.

 # Surf Competition Management System (SCMS)